TritonDataCenter/rfd/rfd/0004/README.md

 These commands can occur multiple times (except FROM).

 - FROM
-  - Requires imgapi - pull in image (and dependents - streams back results)
+  - Requires IMGAPI - pull in image (and dependents - streams back results)
    - Trent tells me this pull should go through sdc-docker
   - 'FROM scratch' is a noop - an empty container - and doesn't create a new imgUuid.config
 - RUN
-  - all output from run is streamed back to the client
+  - all output from run is streamed back to the docker client
   - two forms, explicit executable+args or shell+args
 - COPY
   - add files/directories to container - files reside in the build context
 - ADD
-  - like COPY, but can specify remote URL
+  - like COPY, but can specify remote URL, Github URL, or a tar file
   - remote URL will need to be downloaded (not part of the context)
+   - see Networking for how download works
 - ONBUILD
   - special, only runs after all other commands complete successfuly
   - acts like a second docker file (has subcommands like RUN, COPY, ...)

+# IMGAPI

+**TODO** - how are docker images (tar files) created from a container in order to be uploaded to IMGAPI?

 # Networking